stephengold/LbjExamples/README.md

 You can restore the project to a pristine state:
 + using Bash or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

-## About SPORT

-SPORT is a Simple Phyisics-ORienTed graphics engine written in Java 1.8.
-In addition to Libbulletjme,
-it uses [LWJGL], [Assimp], [GLFW], [JOML], and [OpenGL].
-It has been tested on Windows, Linux, and macOS.

 [adoptium]: https://adoptium.net/releases.html "Adoptium Project"